 Hypertension or high blood pressure is a common problem as we all get older.
 We know that a higher blood pressure is associated with increased chance of cardiovascular problems such as stroke and heart attacks.
 It is therefore important to pick up patients with a high blood pressure and treat it adequately.

-Sometimes in order to find out more about your blood pressure we may ask you to wear a blood pressure monitor over one to two days.
-Marie in our nursing team arranges this with patients if the Doctors ask for this.
-This is called Ambulatory Blood Pressure Monitoring or AMBP
+Sometimes in order to find out more about your blood pressure we may arrange for you to wear a blood pressure monitor over one to two days

 What do the numbers mean?

 There are 2 parts to the blood pressure:

 The top (first) number is the systolic pressure.
 This is the pressure in the arteries when the heart contracts. - The bottom (second) number is the diastolic pressure.
 This is the pressure in the arteries when the heart rests between each heartbeat.